 At this stage our expert team of skilled jewellers will set the diamond determined by the client's order.
-All diamonds are quality checked several times before they are set into the bespoke engagement ring.
-You can find out more about the 4C’s and what we look for in a diamond here.
-Once the appropriate diamond is selected, the jeweller sets the stone.
+All diamonds are quality checked several times before they are set into the bespoke engagement ring or diamond jewellery.
+Once the appropriate diamond is supplied and checked, the jeweller sets the stone.
 The claws of the setting are expertly filed to ensure the diamond sits securely.
 Once the diamond is set, the ring is buffed and polished to achieve a brilliant shine and sparkle.

 Contact Us.
 Get in touch with one of our experts, we guarantee a reply within 5 working hours.
 No matter what the question we are here to help